OTHER INTERESTING STEP-UP DEVICES

 Unfortunately, the bass was very noticeably rolled off and it was also dynamically compressed.
 Further, it was not quite as "rich" or as full-bodied sounding as the much more expensive Koetsu.
 It was still a good value, considering everything.

-Shelter- One of my associates had this transformer in his system for a while.
+Shelter- I haven't heard this SUT model myself, but one of my associates had it in his system for a while.
 He said it was "decent", but not "outstanding", even for the money.

 "Just a note or two for you.